-This Section describes the classifications, associated qualifications, and the Town's registration process for landscape and irrigation design professionals, as well as installation and maintenance professionals (Professionals).
+This Section describes the classifications, associated qualifications, and the Town's registration process for landscape and irrigation design, installation, and maintenance professionals.
 It outlines the responsibilities and compliance aspects of being a registered landscape Professional in the Town.

 2.1 GENERAL REQUIREMENTS